 Ph.D.
 Student in Environment and Resources

 Course Assistant, School of Earth, Energy and Environmental Sciences

-BioI am a PhD student in the Emmett Interdisciplinary Program in Environment and Resources, where I am interested in developing innovative science-based solutions to mitigate human activities and conserve protected marine species.
-My current research focuses around threats facing sea turtle populations and applies interdisciplinary methods from the fields of marine science, ocean governance and policy, and environmental decision-making.
-In addition to my research, I am passionate about science communication and outreach.
+BioBianca Santos is a PhD student in the Emmett Interdisciplinary Program in Environment and Resources, where she is interested in developing innovative science-based solutions to mitigate human activities and conserve protected marine species.
+Her current research focuses around science and policy for managing human impacts on highly migratory marine animal in the Pacific.
+Her research applies interdisciplinary methods from the fields of marine science, ocean governance and policy, and environmental decision-making.
+In addition to her research, Bianca is passionate about science communication and outreach.

 Noelle Barbara Schoellkopf

 BioNoelle Schoellkopf is Petroleum System Modeling Advisor for Schlumberger SIS and lives in Danville, California.
 She has lectured regularly at Stanford since 2008, as part of the Basin and Petroleum Systems Modeling (BPSM) program in the School of Earth, Energy & Environmental Sciences.